luizpvas/explicit/README.md

 [:date_range, max_date: -> { 1.day.from_now }]
 ```

-The syntax for date range is a date followed by two dots then another date, no spaces:
+A range between two dates in the format of `"YYYY-MM-DD..YYYY-MM-DD"`.
-"YYYY-MM-DD..YYYY-MM-DD".
-The range is inclusive from start date to end date.
+The range is inclusive.

 ### Date Time ISO8601